Belovezha Accords: Original document missing

 Stanislav Shushkevich, the former leader of Belarus, was told by the country's foreign ministry that the original accords have gone missing as of 7 February 2013.
 He tried to obtain the original copy to assist in writing his memoirs.

+Georgia

+Georgia denounced the Belovezha Accords, the Alma-Ata Protocol and the CIS Charter in 2008, and left the CIS in 2009.

 Ukraine

 According to information from the depositary (the Archive of the Government of Belarus), the Agreement is still in force for both Russia and Ukraine as of 2025.
-The secretary general of the organization Sergey Lebedev believes that Ukraine has the right to withdraw from the agreement by sending a notification of withdrawal, but Ukraine has never sent such a notification of withdrawal and as of 2024 is still part of the Commonwealth of Independent States, which Lebedev has made statements about several times.
-Ukrainian Foreign Minister Pavlo Klimkin said that Ukraine could not withdraw from the CIS because it had never become a part of it.
-Ukraine believes that it is not bound by such treaties.
+The secretary general of the organization Sergey Lebedev has stated that Ukraine has the right to withdraw from the agreement by sending a notification of withdrawal, but Ukraine has never sent such a notification as of 2024 and thus is still part of the CIS.
+Ukrainian foreign minister Pavlo Klimkin said that Ukraine could not withdraw from the CIS because it had never become a part of it.

+Moldova

+Moldova passed legislation to denounce the Belovezha Accords, as well as the Alma-Ata Protocol and the CIS Charter, on 8 April 2026.
+Withdrawal will be effective 1 year after formal notification of the decision to the CIS Executive Committee.